 For the EPO, the pendency to first office action is the average time period, in months, measured from the date of filing the application to the date of issue of the European search report which is extended to include an opinion on the patentability.
+The calculation is based on standard cases (i.e. excluding non-unity, incomplete search and or clarification request cases).
+The EPO changed their measurement from median to arithmetic mean.
+The figures for 2018 have been re-compiled based on the new methodology.

 For the JPO, pendency first office action is the average time period, in months, from the request for examination to first office action in examination.
+The pendency time is the number of months in CY and excludes some cases where the JPO requests an applicant to respond to the second notification of reasons for refusal and where the applicant performs procedures they are allowed to use, such as requests for extension of the period of response and for an accelerated examination.